prakharsrivastava25/dynamicThemeChange/README.md

-# Dynamically Switch Themes with Bootstrap and Angular 5
+# Dynamically Switch Themes with Bootstrap and Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.2.

 ## Development server